neelsmith/BrownDriverBriggs.jl/README.md

 # BrownDriverBriggs.jl

-A Julia package for working with the Sefaria edition of BDB lexicon of Biblical Hebrew.
+`BrownDriverBriggs` is a light wrapper around [Sefaria’s API](https://developers.sefaria.org/reference/getting-started-with-your-api) for querying their digital edition of Brown, Driver and Brigg’s *A Hebrew and English Lexicon of the Old Testament*.

 See [package documentation](https://neelsmith.quarto.pub/browndriverbriggs/).